SUPPLY CHAIN BIODIVERSITY FOOTPRINT

 Beyond simple observation, our thorough Supply Chain Biodiversity Footprint Assessment (SCBF) explores the activities within your supply chain that affect biodiversity.

 We evaluate the implications of sourcing raw materials, production processes, transportation, and other supply chain activities on biodiversity.
-From this, we can provide you a clear picture of how much your business impacts the fragile balance of life on Earth.
+Our SCBF assessment provides a clear picture of how much your business impacts the fragile balance of life on Earth, enabling you to manage and mitigate your supply chain footprint effectively.

 WHAT WE WILL DO

 Evaluate your supply chain, looking into all activities that impact biodiversity.
-The SCBF assessment provides deeper understanding on how supply chains impact biodiversity regarding factors such as land use changes, resource extraction, pollution, and habitat restoration initiatives, among many more important environmental factors.
+The Supply Chain Biodiversity Footprint Assessment provides deeper understanding on how supply chains impact biodiversity regarding factors such as land use changes, resource extraction, pollution, and habitat restoration initiatives, among many more important environmental factors.

 STANDARDS AND METHODOLOGIES

-Discuss your Biodiversity Footprint Plans today with a biodiversity specialist at Tunley.OPTIMA MAXIMISE THEIR ECOLOGICAL POTENTIAL
+Discuss your Biodiversity Footprint Plans today with a biodiversity specialist at Tunley.OPTIMA MAXIMIZE THEIR ECOLOGICAL POTENTIAL

-Optima worked with Tunley to receive advice and support assessing the significant risks within their wider supply chain in order to maximize their ecological potential.
-We carried out a Supply Chain Biodiversity Footprint Assessment using an innovative tool, known as the Biodiversity Input-Output method to assess and quantify the biodiversity impacts from Optima's supply chain.
-From the assessment, 4 key biodiversity hotspots were demonstrated, watch the video to see the findings.
+Optima worked with Tunley to assess and mitigate the significant risks within their supply chain footprint to maximise their ecological potential.
+We conducted a Supply Chain Biodiversity Footprint Assessment using the Biodiversity Input-Output method to quantify the biodiversity impacts from Optima's supply chain.
+The assessment identified four key biodiversity hotspots, highlighting opportunities for sustainable supply chain practices to be implemented.
+Watch the video to see the findings.

 THE ASSESSMENT PROCESS

-Our assessments align with Science Based Targets for Nature (SBTN) which enables companies to identify their impact on biodiversity in a quantifiable manner, also enabling companies to reduce their impact.
+Our assessments align with Science Based Targets for Nature (SBTN) which enables companies to identify their impact on biodiversity in a quantifiable manner and take action to reduce their supply chain footprint.

 BIODIVERSITY IS THE FOUNDATION OF THE GLOBAL ECONOMY